sourcecred/docs/docs/beta/introduction.md

 # The Strategy

-*\[Give an overview of the overall short, medium, and long-term visions to the degree that is appropriate for a public-facing doc.]*
+[//]: # (Give an overview of the overall short, medium, and long-term visions to the degree that is appropriate for a public-facing doc.)

 In the short term, SourceCred is focused on supporting open-source crypto projects.
 Crypto projects are an ideal fit because they need a way to